Hemanth-kumar-u/CovidVaccination_booking/README.md

 1. Fork the repository on GitHub.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`
-3. Make your changes, commit them, and push to your branch.
+3. Make your changes, commit them, and push them to your branch.
 4. Submit a pull request, describing the changes you made and their purpose.

 ## License